About the Preservation and Conservation Strategic Programme

 - each country must accept responsibility for the preservation of its own publications.

 - Raising awareness among library professionals, the public and the authorities, of the urgent need to preserve our endangered documentary heritage.

 - Publishing and translating preservation literature in order to make it accessible to a larger professional audience around the world.

 - Disseminating information through printed and online publications.

 - Fund raising.

-The International Centre and the Regional Centres are part of a network, whose main working rules are defined in an "agreement" signed annually between IFLA and each centre.
-Each centre is independent and acts according to the priorities identified in its geographical area.
-It must comply with the objectives of PAC Strategic Programme and maintain cooperation with other centres through various activities (publications, seminars, conferences, etc.).
+Each centre is independent and acts according to the priorities identified in its geographical and expertise area.
+It must comply with the objectives of PAC Strategic Programme and maintain cooperation with other Centres through various activities (publications, seminars, conferences, etc.).

 The directors meet regularly for working sessions to define the orientations of the Strategic Programme.